Rogaine Foam Vs. Liquid – Which Works Best for Hair Growth?

 The foam form of Rogaine is a more recent development than the topical solution.
 It was prompted by complaints about certain side effects of the topical solution.
 These included the fact that hair sometimes looked and felt greasy.

-The manufacturer includes propylene glycol is in the liquid formulation to allow minoxidil to penetrate the surface of the skin.
+The manufacturer includes propylene glycol in the liquid formulation to allow minoxidil to penetrate the surface of the skin.
 This way, it can reach the hair follicles and stimulate growth.
 Propylene glycol is a harsh chemical.
-The Environmental Working Group classifies it as a moderate level toxin (4).
+The Environmental Working Group classifies it as a moderate-level toxin (4).

 As a result of this, it became a priority to work on a form of treatment that could work without propylene glycol.
 The foam version does not contain propylene glycol.
 This means it is likely to cause skin irritation.
 In turn, this leads to better patient compliance and hair regrowth.